 Upon successful completion of three years of study at the lycée and passing of their baccalaureate exams, student's can gain access into France's higher education system, including universities and the Grande Ecoles.
 Grande Ecoles are highly selective and have very strict admissions policies- only the very best students are accepted into the Grande Ecoles.

-One firm requirement to enroll is the so-called bac+2; meaning you must have 2 years of formal study beyond your baccalaureate in order to qualify for application.
+Admissions requirements to enrol is the so-called bac+2; meaning you must have an additional 2 years of formal study beyond your baccalaureate in order to qualify for application.

 Take online French courses here.